Manicuring Course Information

 SOC 39-5092.00, CIP code: 12.0410

 The curriculum involves 600 hours to satisfy Arkansas state requirements.
-The course of study includes extensive instruction and practical experience in manicures, pedicures, massage, customer service, personal appearance & hygiene, personal motivation & development, retail skills, client record keeping, business ethics, as well as sanitation, Idaho state laws & regulations, salon-type administration, and job interviewing.
+The course of study includes extensive instruction and practical experience in manicures, pedicures, massage, customer service, personal appearance & hygiene, personal motivation & development, retail skills, client record keeping, business ethics, as well as sanitation, Arkansas state laws & regulations, salon-type administration, and job interviewing.

 *Graduates are prepared to become an entry level manicurist.

-This program is taught in English
+This program is taught in English.
+Textbooks and Course Materials are only offered in the English Language.

 MANICURING COURSE OVERVIEW